dainsaint/garden/src/pages/support.md

 there's a concept of [1,000 true fans](https://kk.org/thetechnium/1000-true-fans/), and i think it's brilliant. so in that spirit, i'm setting a goal: a **$12 annual donation from 1,000 people**. thats _$1 a month_.

-it's a fun experiment for sure. if you like what i make, and want me to do more, please consider supporting me directly. donate what you want, how you want. a recurring donation would be incredible, but even if you send me a single dollar, once, i will be immensely grateful.
-I also accept donations via CashApp ([$dainsaint](https://cash.app/$dainsaint)) or Venmo (@dainsaint).
+it's a fun experiment for sure. if you like what i make, and want me to do more, please consider supporting me directly. donate what you want, how you want. a recurring donation would be incredible, but even if you send me a single dollar, once, i will be immensely grateful. i also accept donations via cashapp ([$dainsaint](https://cash.app/$dainsaint)) or venmo (@dainsaint).

 <div style="text-align:center;">
 <script src="https://donorbox.org/widget.js" paypalExpress="false"></script><iframe allowpaymentrequest="" frameborder="0" height="900px" name="donorbox" scrolling="no" seamless="seamless" src="https://donorbox.org/embed/dainsaint?default_interval=a&amount=12" style="max-width: 500px; min-width: 250px; max-height:none!important;" width="100%"></iframe>